About Us

 About Athina's Ride

-Athina's Ride is a cycling event that starts with training rides on February 15th and culminates on July 9th with an epic ride where you can achieve the goal you set for yourself.
+Athina's Ride is a cycling event that starts with training rides in the spring and culminates on July 13/14th weekend.
+You can either complete the ride on your own, with family & friends or join our ride led by Athina Merckx on the Saturday July 13th in Penticton, British Columbia.
+Come join Athina and support her and other Desmoid patients in the fight to find a cure.
+This ride will be a casual 30 km route around Naramata bench.
+If you want more of a challenge raise $1000 and you will receive a free entry into the Okanagan Granfondo on Sunday July 14th and can choose from 4 distances.
 Ride by yourself, with some friends or along with the Okanagan Granfondo ride.
-You can ride indoors on a trainer or outdoors (and manually log it, or use platforms like Strava to automatically upload your rides).
-You'll sign up, choose your distance, and start training anytime up until end of July.
+You can ride indoors on a trainer or outdoors (and manually log it or use platforms like Strava to automatically upload your rides).
+You'll sign up, choose your distance, and start training anytime up until July 14th.

-Create an account, log your training distances, and then participate on Ride Weekend in one of four distances.
-By logging your distances and fundraising, you'll be eliglible for great incentives!
+Create an account, log your training distances, and then participate on Ride Day OR in one of four distances at the Okanagan Granfondo.
+By logging your distances and fundraising, you'll be eligible for great incentives and prizes donated by our great supporters!

 What is a Desmoid Tumour or Aggressive Fibromatosis?